+- 2 Select Map Options from the list box.

-- 3 Click the color blocks in the Background Color, Foreground Color and Line Color regions to customize the map colors. - 4 Click Apply to save your changes. - 5 Click OK to close the Preferences dialog box.
+- 3 Click the color blocks in the Background Color, Foreground Color and Line Color regions to customize the map colors.

+- 4 Click Apply to save your changes.

+5 Click OK to close the Preferences dialog box.